-- T 2.1 REVISED A sick or injured animal may only be transported if it is: - a) being taken for veterinary treatment, and - b) suitable for loading, travelling and unloading. - T 2.1.1 If in doubt about an animal's fitness to travel, a veterinary surgeon's advice must be sought prior to the animal(s) being transported.
+- T 2.1 REVISED A sick or injured animal may only be transported if it is: - a) being taken for veterinary treatment, and - b) suitable for loading, travelling and unloading. - T 2.1.1 NEW If in doubt about an animal's fitness to travel, a veterinary surgeon's advice must be sought prior to that animal being transported.